SampsaL/NOOB_VLC/README.md

 the programmable LED on Zolertia Firefly mote running contiki-ng / EAP-NOOB.
 The LED transmits an Out-of-band (OOB) message in the form of a URL.

-Contiki-ng and EAP-NOOB project: https://github.com/eduingles/coap-eap-noob
+Contiki-ng and EAP-NOOB project: https://github.com/eduingles/coap-eap-noob.

+Uses oob_led_bitseq.c transmitter, i.e., sequence numbers.

 # Screen capture